Wednesday in the Word

 Israel had 3 temples during its Old & New Testament time period.
 The original temple was built by Solomon.
 After the exile, a second temple was built under Zerubbabel.
 Finally, Herod the Great expanded and enlarged the temple during his reign.

-Kings of Babylon in Biblical times
+Kings of Persia in Biblical Times

 Top Banner Photo by Jon Tyson on Unsplash.